 Recommended by many vets around the world, Zylkene® is a gentle yet effective supplement made from natural ingredients.
 In fact, it’s the only veterinary supplement formulated with alpha-cazosepine – a natural ingredient derived from bovine hydrolyzed milk protein – that has clinically proven calming properties.

-Can Zylkene® be used as a longer term solution to stress in pets?
+Can Zylkene® be used as a longer term solution for pets in challenging situations?

-Yes – because it’s made with natural ingredients, your pet can enjoy a stress-free life using Zylkene® for as long as required.
+Yes – because it’s made with natural ingredients, your pet can stay calm and relax using Zylkene® for as long as required.

 Is Zylkene® safe to use on puppies and kittens?